iamnishanth/Covid19India/README.md

 COVID19 India is a flutter project that tracks COVID19 Stats in India.

+## UPDATE Oct 2021 : This app won't work as covid19india.org API is shutting down on Oct 31st [Read more](https://blog.covid19india.org/2021/08/07/end/)

 NOTE : Every data in this app is collected from covid19india.org API.

 ### Download